dooksajs/core/packages/plugins/docs/state-schema-guide.md

 ### 1. Keep Schemas Simple

-Start with simple schemas and add complexity only when needed:
+Start with simple schemas and add complexity only when needed.
+Avoid deeply nested objects because they make targeted state updates more difficult and can trigger unnecessary re-renders or event listeners.
+Flatten your data using relationships instead.

 ```javascript
 // Good - simple and clear